PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 4. Copy the generated code snippet directly below `function launch:OnInit()` in `./src/Launch.lua`.
 5. Start Path of Building Community
 6. Attach the debugger

+## Keeping your fork up to date

+Note: This tutorial assumes that you are already familiar with Git and basic command line tools.

+Note: If you've configured a remote already, you can skip ahead to step 3.

+1. Add a new remote repository and name it `upstream`.

+       git remote add upstream https://github.com/PathOfBuildingCommunity/PathOfBuilding.git
+2. Verify that adding the remote worked.

+       git remote -v
+3. Fetch all branches and their commits from upstream.

+       git fetch upstream
+4. Check out your local `dev` branch if you haven't already.

+       git checkout dev
+5. Merge all changes from `upstream/dev` into your local `dev` branch.

+       git rebase upstream/dev
+6. Push your updated branch to GitHub.

+       git push -f origin dev

 ## Exporting GGPK Data from Path of Exile